anand514/linux-commands/README.md

 ### sudo apt install chromium-browser

--   to install the chromium browser on the ubunut
+-   to install the chromium browser on the ubuntu
+### sudo apt-get install maven
+- to install the maven on the ubuntu